aldingsgit/Cancer_Patient_Outcome_Analysis/README.md

 # Cancer_Patient_Outcome_Analysis
-Comparison of different methods for predictor variable selection and engineering in the context of predictive modeling for remission or relapse in non-relapsed multuple myeloma patients.
+Comparison of methods for feature selection and engineering in the context of predictive modeling of remission or relapse in non-relapsed multiple multiple myeloma patients

 Files include:
 - Code for data import, cleaning, visualization, and modeling ("Ding.A_Main_Code.RMD)